Jeroen Houwen: Vitesse

-Houwen joined Vitesse in 2012 and quickly progressed to the first-team squad, appearing as a substitute throughout the 2014–15 campaign.
+Houwen was born in Venray, and grew up in Oirlo.
+He joined Vitesse in 2012 and quickly progressed to the first-team squad, appearing as a substitute throughout the 2014–15 campaign.
 On 19 November 2017, Houwen finally made his Vitesse debut in their 4–2 away defeat against Groningen.

 On 27 August 2018, Houwen agreed to join Eerste Divisie side, Telstar on a season-long loan.

+RKC Waalwijk

+On 15 May 2023, Houwen signed a two-year deal with Eredivisie club RKC Waalwijk.
+During his first season at the club, Houwen served as a backup to Etienne Vaessen.
+However, he became the starting goalkeeper ahead of the 2024–25 season, securing the position over new signing Yanick van Osch.